Read Mapping Near Non-Volatile Memory: : Microscopic View

-In a TCAM array based on the cell from Fig.~\ref{fig:tcamCell}, unless all bits within a row match, SA would always signal a mismatch for the entire row.
-However, due to mismatches detailed in Section~\ref{sec:pr} a matching {\em query} may indeed have a few bases different from the corresponding sub-sequence of the {\em reference}.
+In a TCAM array based on the cell from Fig.~\ref{fig:tcamCell}, unless all bits within a row match, SA always signals a mismatch for the entire row.
+However, as explained in Sect.~\ref{sec:pr}, a matching {\em query} may indeed have a few bases different from the corresponding sub-sequence of the {\em reference}, due to NGS or genomic variation induced noise.
 To resolve this discrepancy, \arch\ deploys tunable SAs which associate a wider $R_{eff}$ range with a row-wide match.
-These SAs can be tuned to signal a row-wide match when less than a given number {\em t} of bits mismatch, which translates into less than {\em t} $R_{low}$s connected to $ML$.
-We will refer to {\em t} as {\em tolerance}, which represents an adjustable design parameter. \arch\ handles substitution mismatches by tuning {\em tolerance}.
+We can tune these SAs to signal a row-wide match when less than a given number {\em t} of bits mismatch, which translates into less than {\em t} $R_{low}$s connected to $ML$.
+We will refer to {\em t} as the {\em tolerance}, which represents an adjustable design parameter.

 The gap between $R_{eff}$ levels corresponding to different number of mismatching bits decreases as the number of mismatching bits grows, complicating SA design.
 At the same time, due to PVT (Process, Voltage, Temperature) variations, individual TCAM cell resistance levels may notably deviate from nominal $R_{high}$ or $R_{low}$, leading to divergence of such $R_{eff}$ levels from their expected values.
-In Section~\ref{sec:sensest}, we will detail how \arch\ tunes the SAs in a variation-aware fashion. \vshrink{0.2}
+In Sect.~\ref{sec:sensest}, we will detail how \arch\ tunes the SAs in a variation-aware fashion.

+Using \arch's 3-bit (per base) encoding (Sect.~\ref{sec:encode}), any single-base mismatch results in exactly 2-bit mismatches.
+Under the more intuitive 2-bit encoding, on the other hand, a base-mismatch sometimes causes 2-bit mismatches; other times, a single bit mismatch, further complicating the configuration of {\em tolerance}.